-Se ervices that are covered for you What you must pay when you get these services • Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices In-Network Please refer to Prosthetic Devices and Related Supplies.
-Out-of-Network Please refer to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition In-Network Please refer to Prosthetic Devices and Related Supplies.
-Out-of-Network Please refer to Prosthetic Devices and Related Supplies. • Physical therapy, speech therapy, and occupational therapy In-Network Please refer below to Outpatient Rehabilitation Services.
+Services that are covered for you What you must pay when you get these services Splints, casts and other devices used to reduce fractudislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Prosthetics and orthotics devices (other than dental) all or part of an internal body organ (including conti or all or part of the function of a permanently inoper malfunctioning internal body organ, including replacements of such devices guous tissue), rative or In-Network Please refer to Prosthetic Leg, arm, back, and neck braces; trusses, and artificand eyes including adjustments, repairs, and replace required because of breakage, wear, loss, or a chang patient's physical condition ial legs, arms, ments In-Network Out-of-Network Please refer to Prosthetic Devices and Related Supplies.
+Physical therapy, speech therapy, and occupational to In-Network Please refer below to Outpatient Rehabilitation Services.
 Out-of-Network Please refer below to Outpatient Rehabilitation Services.